What it feels like to listen to Limp Bizkit for the first time

 You don’t have to like the man but you’ve got to respect him for standing up for himself and sticking by his controversial choice of facial hair.

-It might be 18 years later, but as if that stopped me digging out the bandana and jumping on my bed, obviously only after making sure the camera on my laptop was well covered – I’m not having any hackers blackmailing me with that footage.
+It might be 21 years later, but as if that stopped me digging out the bandana and jumping on my bed, obviously only after making sure the camera on my laptop was well covered – just in case.

 If you were to ask me who Fred Durst’s favourite person was, I don’t know what my answer would be, but I doubt my first choice would have been Ben Stiller.
 However, the opening verse has Fred dedicating this song to Ben – Fred’s ‘favourite motherfucker’.

 Other surprising revelations follow, such as that Fred is an alien, that he would like Christina Aguilera to ‘come and get some’ and that he’s watched Fight Club about 28 times.

 Alright Fred, I’ve seen Titanic at least 30.
 No need to brag.

 8. The One